marcglasberg/asyncredux.com/flutter/basics/store.md

 );
 ```

-Then, to use the store, add it in a `StoreProvider` widget, at the top of your widget tree:
+Then, to use the store, wrap your whole widget tree with a `StoreProvider`:

 ```dart
 import 'package:async_redux/async_redux.dart';